 This appears to us to get to the heart of the issue.
-The Plan is effectively selfjustifying - we need the growth to get the funds to get the growth.
+The Plan is effectively selfjustifying - we need the growth to get the funds that will only be needed to support the growth.

 See also Para 53: 'this means that providing significant new pieces of infrastructure is only usually realistic where new development is delivered'.